selwynpolit/d9book/book/development.md

 OR

-Create a file `.ddev/homeadditions/.bash_aliases` with these contents: note. those are the letter L lower case (as in lima).
+Create a file `.ddev/homeadditions/.bash_aliases` with these contents: note. those are the letter `L` lower case (as in lima).

 ```
-alias ll=\"ls -lhAp"
+alias ll="ls -lhAp"
-alias l=\"ls -lhAp"
+alias l="ls -lhAp"
 ```

-Note. don't use `.homeadditions` - use the `homeadditions`.
+Note. don't use `.homeadditions` - use the `homeadditions` with no period (or full stop) in front.

 ### Upgrading ddev